justleotheghost/justleotheghost/README.md

 - 👋 Hi, I’m @justleotheghost
 - 👀 I’m interested in ... a lot of things
-- 🌱 I’m currently learning ...C#, HTML, CSS
+- 🌱 I’m currently learning ...
+HTML, CSS
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me ... https://justleotheghost.carrd.co/
 - 😄 Pronouns: ...he/they